JarodNavarro2/COMP330_FINALPROJECT/README.md

 - Quit
   - Keyboard Shortcut: Esc
   - This will logout the user and close the application

-Menu Bar - Edit

-This option contains tools to allow users to edit their account information
-- Edit Account
-  - Keyboard Shortcut: N/A

 Menu Bar - Help